...

 The biggest risks often come from how a case is handled early

-Why Tax Investigation Advice Matters
+Why does early Tax Investigation Advice make such a difference?

 Control the Response